alessandrofajr/alessandrofajr/README.md

 - 👋  Hi, I’m @alessandrofajr!
 I'm a data journalist.
-- 👀  Interested in DataViz.
+- 👀  Interested in DataViz and Data Analysis.
 - 🌱  Currently learning Javascript.
 - 📫  You can reach me [@alessandrofajr](https://twitter.com/alessandrofajr).